Rwanda Safari 2022-2023 – Best Rwanda Safaris Tours

 Remember to choose only those places within the city tour list.
 You can also prior choose preferred places to visit by email when you Contact Kabira Safaris.
 Here are some of the places that you visit on a Kigali city tour as well as activities you can do; Learn about Kigali City Tour

 Volcanoes National Park is a national park in northwestern Rwanda.
 It covers 160 km2 (62 sq mi) of rainforest and encompasses five of the eight volcanoes in the Virunga Mountains, namely Karisimbi, Bisoke, Muhabura, Gahinga and Sabyinyo.

 It is home to the mountain gorilla and the golden monkey, and was the base for the primatologist Dian Fossey.
 Learn More about Volcanoes National Park Rwanda

 Akagera National Park

 Akagera National Park is a protected area in eastern Rwanda covering 1,122 km2 (433 sq mi) along the international border with Tanzania.
-It was founded in 1934 and includes savannah, montane and swamp habitats.
+It was founded in 1934 and includes savannah, montane, and swamp habitats.

-The park is named for the Kagera River which flows along its eastern boundary feeding into Lake Ihema and several smaller lakes.
+The park is named for the Kagera River which flows along with its eastern boundary feeding into Lake Ihema and several smaller lakes.

 The complex system of lakes and linking papyrus swamps makes up over a third of the park, which is the largest protected wetland in Eastern–Central Africa.
 Learn More about Akagera National Park